icecream-truck¶

 🖨️ Printer Factory: Dyanamically associate output functions with debugger

 objects based on module name, flavor, etc….
-Swap in customized print
+Swap in customized print,

-, or other sinks as desired.
+logging, or other sinks as desired.

 📚 Library-Friendly: Non-intrusive registration for libraries without stepping on application debugger/logging configuration.